 2. Check that you haven't missed any miscellaneous questions.

 Those are questions about whether you're applying for financial aid, your academic interests, and any demonstrated interest in that particular college ("Have you visited?"
 "How did you learn about our college?").
 Don't have particular career interests yet?
 It's OK if that's still up in the air.
 But you should at least be able to articulate your academic interests.
 (College is an academic enterprise, after all.)
 Make sure that the interests you list align with your story (Week 2).
 If you are on the fence about whether to apply for financial aid, check whether the college is "need blind" or "need aware" — you might decide that it's not worth applying for financial aid at a "need aware" school if that school is not that important to you.
-The free version of Inline also includes information about whether a school is need aware or not.
+Inline also includes information about whether a school is need aware or not.

 3. Make sure you know which program or division you're applying to.

 Some colleges have just a single application for one entire, unified undergraduate program, and you can decide later what division you want to be in and what you want to major in.
 Other schools make you decide upfront whether you're applying to a particular division (or program or college-within-the-college).
 For example, some schools make you decide at the application stage whether you're applying to the School of Liberal Arts or to the School of Engineering.
 Make sure to read the instructions for each college carefully so that your application ends up in the right hands.